 - Take small but deliberate steps.
 For example, go meatless on Mondays.
 Or perhaps eat vegan for one meal a day, say breakfast.

 - Find one type of animal-based food and sub it out.
-For example, replace dairy milk in your lattes and cereal with soy milk or another plant-based milk.
+For example, replace dairy milk in your lattes and cereal with soy milk, hemp milk, or another plant-based milk.
 Or replace all your burgers with veggie burgers.

 - Focus more on adding healthy plants to your meals, rather than dwelling on what you are missing.
 Create big salads and stir fries full of delicious romaine lettuce, bright-colored bell peppers, crunchy carrots, bok-choy, kale, chard, lentils, and legumes.